 School holidays and bank holiday weekends are a great opportunity to win over your family customers by offering attractive deals.
-There are ways to maximise your profits during both busy and quiet periods of the year, and while deals can encourage longer visits during the off-peak season, you might want to use a minimum stay requirement during the most popular times.
+There are ways to maximise your occupancy and profits during both busy and quiet periods of the year, and while deals can encourage longer visits during the off-peak season, you might want to use a minimum stay requirement during the most popular times.
 For example, you could try only allowing a booking of two or more nights during weekends and bank holidays, or even three or more during school holidays.
 The more rooms you have filled, the more people to impress with your excellent service, so take advantage of the most competitive times and encourage longer visits to your guest house!

 3. Beat the Monday blues

 While weekends can be very popular with people with Monday–Friday jobs, a large proportion of your clientele might be looking for a bed mid-week.
 People away on business, international travellers, as well as retirement-age parties, will want a great deal for their weekday stay, so it may be an idea to offer reduced rates at these times.
 You could also come up with extra benefits that will encourage them to pick your B&B – offer a meal deal for anyone visiting on Tuesday nights, for example.